Weather disruptions linger for U.S. flights, led by Southwest Airlines | Business

 Delays were reported for more than 7,100 U.S. flight departures and arrivals overall, with several hundred by Southwest.
 "Challenges are impacting our customers and employees in a significant way that is unacceptable," Southwest said in a statement, citing "consecutive days of extreme winter weather."

 The Dallas-based airline, one of the world's largest low-cost carriers, said it anticipated the disruptions would continue in the days heading into the New Year holiday travel period at the end of the this week.
-Commercial airline traffic has been upended since last week as an Arctic blast coupled with a massive winter storm dubbed Elliott took shape over the Midwest and swept over much of the United States in the lead-up to the Christmas holiday weekend.
+The U.S. Transportation Department said late on Monday it would examine the large number of Southwest Airlines cancelled and delayed flights in recent days to determine if they were in the airline's control, calling them "unacceptable."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)